evanstjabadi/chenosis-python/README.md

 ## Reporting Issues:

 You can open issues on the GitHub repository for library-level issues and contact Chenosis support for any issues with the API itself.

+### TODO List
+1. Update tests and readme examples with more response data once the chenosis sandbox/production is up and running (11 Feb 2023).
+2. Use pydantic for response models.
+3. Add more endpoints once POC is acceptable.